HarryME-zh/Multi-threaded_NAT/README.md

 Since there is little information about how to make a NAT through click language, you can have a look on my code or maybe modify it to fit your requirements.
 For this script, it  needs DPDK supported which means you need to bind your NICs with DPDK driver.

-Here is the script for [Single core NAT]().
-I also add the ICMP rewriting function into the NAT.
+Here is the script for [Single core NAT](https://github.com/Mr-Hongyi/Multi-threaded_NAT/blob/master/Script%20of%20Task%201/Single_core_NAT_with_DPDK.click.txt).
+I have also added the ICMP rewriting function into the NAT.

 ## Task 2 - Develop a multi-thread NAT